2021 The Spring League season: Controversy

 In November the league was sued for failing to pay $1.4 million in bills during a nine-week stay in Indianapolis, for the use of Lucas Oil Stadium ($235,000 for six games) and hotel stay ($1.1 million for 4,740 room nights).
 Also, Butler University sued TSL for about $33,000 in unpaid bills, for its use of the Sellick Bowl for practices.

 Aftermath

 On June 3, 2021, Woods announced that he had acquired the remaining extant trademarks of the United States Football League with intent of launching a USFL-branded league in 2022, with Fox Sports remaining as a partner in the new USFL.
 What was to become of The Spring League remained, at the time, an unresolved question, but according to the initial announcement TSL was to continue, probably as a scouting showcase or developmental operation.
 It was later reported that TSL in no longer associated with the new USFL.

-However, on February 18, 2022, Woods stated that TSL was "no longer operational."
+On February 18, 2022, Woods stated that TSL was "no longer operational."
+He would eventually revive the league in 2025 with The Pro Showcase.